iyankovsky/java-server-template/README.md

 Key features:
 * [Gradle Wrapper]
-  * the recommended way to version the build system itself
+  * The recommended way to version the build system itself.
 * [Kotlin] language for build scripts
-  * advanced editing experience
+  * Advanced editing experience.
+* [Java Toolchains]
+  * Control of used JDK vendors and distributions.
+  * Binding tasks to specific Java version.

+### Java
+Java 16 is used as the main language.

+Implementation features:
+* Java Platform Module System (JPMS) is used for all non-test modules.

 ### Version control system
 [Git] `2.32.0` is used to manage the codebase and releases.
 Release versions adheres to [calendar versioning].